rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 [TOC]

 CodeJam.PerfTests configuration uses almost same approach the BenchmarkDotNet does.
-However, there are additions aimed to ease configuration of large projects with hundreds or thousands of perftetests.
+However, there are additions aimed to ease configuration of large projects with hundreds or thousands of perftests.
 Here's how it works:

 ## Attribute annotations

 Almost all configuration features rely on attribute annotations.
 Attributes are checked in following order:

 1. Attributes applied to the competition class or to it's base types.
-2. Attributes applied to the container types or to it's base types (if the competition class is nested type).
+2. Attributes applied to the container types or to it's base types (if the competition class is a nested type).
 3. Attributes applied to the assembly.

 If the configuration system expects only one attribute (as with `CompetitionConfigAttribute`), first found attribute wins.

-If multiple attributes supported (`CompetitionFeaturesAttribute` as example), they are applied in reversed order: assembly level attributes go first, container type attributes are the next and the competition class attributes are the last ones.
+In cases when multiple attributes allowed (`CompetitionFeaturesAttribute` as example), they are applied in reversed order, overriding previous ones: assembly level attributes go first, container type attributes are applied next and the competition class attributes are the last ones.

-> ***~NOTE~***
+> **IMPORTANT**
 >
 > There's no ordering for attributes applied at the same level.
-If there are multiple attributes applied to the type or to the assembly, they may be enumerated in random order.
+As example, if there are multiple attributes applied to the type or to the assembly, they may be enumerated in random order.